 So, what’s exempt?

-Materials including plastic, paper, metal and engineered wooden products do not have to meet ISPM15 requirements.
+Materials including plastic, paper, metal and engineered wood products do not have to meet ISPM15 requirements.
 You can view the full list of exemptions here.

 All wooden packaging material, including dunnage, must be heat treated whether they are brand new, repaired or remanufactured.